Visual Odometry with Neuromorphic Resonator Networks

-Visual odometry is fundamental in enabling a robot to navigate reliably.
-Computationally, VO amounts to estimating geometrical transformations between pairs of images obtained with a moving camera.
-This capability can support other tasks that require estimation of the transformation between two or more views, e.g., for scene reconstruction.
-Estimation of such transformations becomes computationally expensive with increasing resolution of images and as the size of the 3D space of interest grows.
-An extension of VSA representations, Fractional Power Encoding \cite{plate1995holographic,frady_2019precession, frady2021VFA, komer_2019} allows us to perform such transformations in a compact way using vector-based representations of visual frames.
-With a neuromorphic realization of the VSA computing framework, fast and efficient methods can be developed for different robotic tasks that rely on geometrical transforms, pattern matching, and associative memory, all expressed in the common VSA language.
+Computationally, visual odometry amounts to estimating geometrical transformations between pairs of images obtained with a moving camera.
+This computation can be used in other tasks requiring estimating the transformation between two or more views, e.g., for scene reconstruction or video compression.
+Recent developments using VSA representations, fractional power encoding \cite{plate1995holographic,frady_2019precession, frady2021VFA, komer_2019} and resonator networks \citep{frady_2020_resonator} allow us to estimate such transformations efficiently and with low latency.
+Our results on odometry suggest that the proposed phasor VSA framework with its recent extensions \cite{frady2021VFA} provides the necessary robustness and flexibility for solving computationally challenging robotics applications and may, therefore, be a good candidate for a neuromorphic realization of the VSA computing framework.

-Our work represents a case study to investigate if the proposed phasor VSA framework with its recent extensions \cite{frady2021VFA} provides the necessary robustness and flexibility for robotics applications.
-Visual odometry is chosen as it is an expensive and challenging task that is fundamental for both robotics and computational neuroscience.